 If you log on to your server by using a weak password, attackers may illegally log on to your server and steal data from your server or compromise your server.
 We recommend that you configure a strong logon password for your server and change the logon password at regular intervals.
-This topic describes how to reinforce the security of a logon password.
-This topic also describes how to change logon passwords in common systems.
+This topic describes how to reinforce the security of a logon password and how to change logon passwords in common systems.

 If you use a weak password for a server, the following risks may occur: